skx/z80retroshield/README.md

 However the sample code mixes the actual Z80-usage with some unrelated things, such as button-scanning, LCD display, and SPI-RAM access which makes it harder to use as a standalone "thing".

-This repository aims to make the retro-shield easier to deal with, by abstracting the CPU-driving into a single standalone class, and packaging it as a library for the Arduino IDE.
+This repository aims to make the retroshield easier to deal with, by abstracting the CPU-driving into a single standalone class, and packaging it as a library for the Arduino IDE.
 This should allow you to use it in your arduino-sketch along with whatever else you wish to do.

 The official example code for the Z80 retroshield contains two examples, one useing the `loop()`-based approach this repository contains, the other uses a timer-function to drive the processor.
 Using a timer is cleaner since it gives you more speed and predictability, however the execution becomes more complex because you can't do things like invoke `Serial.read()`/`Serial.write()` inside an interrupt-handler - though you can disable the time for the duration of your "stuff".